eXpOSNitc/expos-docs/docs/os-spec/expfs.md

 eXpOS allows an application program to perform the following operations (by invoking appropriate system calls) on data files: **Create**, **Delete**, **Open, Close, Read, Write, Seek**.
 Application programs can create only data files using the Create system call.
 In addition to this, data files may be loaded into the eXpFS file system using the external interface (see [XFS Interface](../support_tools-files/xfs-interface.html)).
 A detailed specification of the file system calls is given [here](systemcallinterface.html).

-\* In [Multiuser](http://exposnitc.github.io/os_spec-files/multiuser.html) implementation of eXpOS, the username of a data file corresponds to the user who creates the file.
+:red_circle: In [Multiuser](http://exposnitc.github.io/os_spec-files/multiuser.html) implementation of eXpOS, the username of a data file corresponds to the user who creates the file.
 Its permission can be either exclusive (0) or open (1) according to the value specified by the user at the time of creating the file.

-\*\* If a data file is externally loaded into the file system (see [XFS Interface](http://exposnitc.github.io/support_tools-files/xfs-interface.html)), the owner field is set to root (value = 1) and the access permission is set to open access (value = 1).
+:blue_circle: If a data file is externally loaded into the file system (see [XFS Interface](http://exposnitc.github.io/support_tools-files/xfs-interface.html)), the owner field is set to root (value = 1) and the access permission is set to open access (value = 1).

 ### eXpFS Executable files
 These contain executable code for programs that can be loaded and run by the operating system.
 From the point of view of the eXpFS file system alone, executable files are just like data files except that file type is EXEC in the root entry. **eXpFS specification does not allow executable files to be created by application programs**.
 They can only be created externally and loaded using the external interface (see [XFS Interface](../support_tools-files/xfs-interface.html) for XSM architecture.)

-\* In [Multiuser](http://exposnitc.github.io/os_spec-files/multiuser.html) implementation of eXpOS, the access permission field for executable files is not used (value = -1).
-By default, the owner of all excecutable files is set to 0 (kernel).< /p>
+:red_circle: In [Multiuser](http://exposnitc.github.io/os_spec-files/multiuser.html) implementation of eXpOS, the access permission field for executable files is not used (value = -1).
+By default, the owner of all excecutable files is set to 0 (kernel).

 Executable files are essentially program files that must be loaded and run by the operating system.
 Hence the Operating system imposes certain structure on these files (called the **executable file format**).
 Moreover, the instructions must execute on the machine on which the OS is running.
 Thus, there is dependency on the hardware as well.
 Typically, an application program written in a high level language (like [ExpL](../support_tools-files/expl.html)) is compiled using a compiler that generates the executable file.
 The compiler generates executable file that is dependent on the operating system as well as the target machine.